MM520J/reactcircleci/discussions/d5_project_review/README.md

   | Not of condition
   | If of condition * condition * condition
 ```
 Notice how this definition is recursive.
 The “base cases” are True and False, and the other conditions have conditions within them.
-Some examples of conditio
+Some examples of conditions are:
+- `Or(Not(True), False)`
+- `And(Or